-The mission of Indian Gaming Association is to protect and preserve the general welfare of tribes striving for self-sufficiency through gaming enterprises in Indian Country.
-To fulfill its mission, IGA works with the Federal government and Congress to develop sound policies and practices and to provide technical assistance and advocacy on gaming-related issues.
-In addition, IGA seeks to maintain and protect Indian sovereign governmental authority in Indian Country.
+The mission of Indian Gaming Association is to protect and preserve the general welfare of tribes.
+IGA works with the Federal, State and Tribal governments to develop sound policies and practices and to provide technical assistance and advocacy on gaming-related issues.
+IGA works to maintain and protect tribal sovereignty.

 Incorporated in 1985, Indian Gaming Association (IGA) is an inter-tribal association of federally recognized Indian Tribes united with the mission of protecting and preserving tribal sovereignty and the ability of Tribes to attain economic self-sufficiency through gaming and other forms of economic development.
 The common commitment and purpose of IGA is to advance the lives of Indian peoples economically, socially, and politically.
 IGA operates as an educational, legislative, and public policy resource for tribal policy makers as well as the public, on issues related to Indian gaming and tribal community development.

 Located on Capitol Hill, IGA is a leading voice for Indian Country, working diligently to ensure that the special status of tribes is recognized and protected when issues affecting tribal sovereignty arise.
 IGA advocates on behalf of Indian tribes with Congress, the White House and federal agencies.
-In order to accomplish its mission, IGA often works with Congress and the administration on all Indian Issues under the Commerce Clause.
+In order to accomplish its mission, IGA often works with Congress and the administration on all Indian Issues under the Indian Gaming Regulatory Act and the Commerce Clause.

 Meet Our Chairman